saptarshibasu/aws-study/README.md

   * install **amazon-efs-utils**
   * **mount** the EFS at the appropriate location
 * A security group needs to be attached with EFS allowing NFS(2049) inbound traffic from the security groups of the connecting EC2 instances
+* To access EFS file systems from on-premises, you must have an AWS Direct Connect or AWS VPN connection between your on-premises datacenter and your Amazon VPC
+* Amazon EFS offers a Standard and an Infrequent Access storage class
+* Moving files to EFS IA starts by enabling EFS Lifecycle Management and choosing an age-off policy
+* EFS Standard is designed to provide single-digit latencies on average, and EFS IA is designed to provide double-digit latencies on average
+* Performance mode -
+  * General Purpose - default.
+Appropriate for most file systems
+  * Max I/O - optimized for applications where tens, hundreds, or thousands of EC2 instances are accessing the file system
+* All file systems deliver a consistent baseline performance of 50 MB/s per TB of Standard class storage, all file systems (regardless of size) can burst to 100 MB/s, and file systems with more than 1TB of Standard class storage can burst to 100 MB/s per TB
+* Due to the distributed storage, it experiences higher latency than EBS
+* AWS DataSync is an online data transfer service that makes it faster and simpler to move data between on-premises storage and Amazon EFS

 ## ELB